wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

     By the end of this practical session, you will be able to:

     - understand how the data-plugins of your dataset determine the data-ingest workflow
+    - ingest data into wis2box using the MinIO console
     - ingest data into wis2box using a script using the MinIO Python client
     - ingest data into wis2box using the wis2box-ftp service